Affiliate links on Android Authority may earn us a commission. Learn more.

 - Device type: Sleep trackers come in all different shapes and sizes — from familiar devices like smartwatches and fitness trackers to nightstand gadgets and bed pads.
 If you already track your daily activity on a favorite wearable, keep things streamlined by tapping into its overnight features.
 If wearing a sleep tracker to bed sounds uncomfortable, look for something you can tuck away or leave on your nightstand.

 - Additional features: Finally, think outside the box (bed?).
-Many devices offer plenty of additional features worth considering that go beyond tracking your rest.
+Many devices offer additional features worth considering that go beyond tracking your rest.
 Do you want a watch that also tracks activity and other health metrics?
 What about support for a voice assistant?
 Our pick for the best non-wearable sleep tracker lets you set up a bedtime routine, including room temperature.
 Determine what extras will help you optimize your shuteye.

 Why you should trust us & how we test